- Understanding your budgets is an important step in the retirement planning process.

 The Atlantic published an article in 2019 that cited statistics from AARP, which revealed that grandparents in the United States provide financial support for their grandchildren’s education, living expenses and medical care.

-And while you may be more than happy to provide whatever financial help you can to your children and grandchildren, financial experts warn that dipping into retirement savings to do so puts you at risk of depleting funds for your own living expenses.
+And while you may be more than happy to provide whatever financial help you can to your children and grandchildren, dipping into your retirement savings puts you at risk of depleting funds for your own living expenses.
 This, in turn, puts you at risk of becoming a financial burden to them in the future.

-The Nuts & Bolts of Creating a Retirement Budget
+The Nuts and Bolts of Creating a Retirement Budget

-Budgeting programs and retirement budget worksheets can streamline the process of planning and tracking expenses.
-Some personal budgeting software applications now allow you to link to your bank accounts, automatically synching your transactions.
-And many offer financial and budgeting advice.
+Budgeting programs and worksheets can streamline the process of planning and tracking expenses.
+A number of personal budgeting software applications now offer the convenience of linking to your bank accounts, automatically syncing your transactions and providing financial and budgeting advice.

-But number crunching and data entry are only part of the budgeting process.
-These tools are only as good as the information the user feeds them.
+Nevertheless, while number crunching and data entry are integral aspects of budgeting, these tools are only as effective as the information the user inputs into them.

-To get a holistic picture of your finances from which you can create your budget, collect all financial statements — paper and electronic.
+In order to obtain a comprehensive view of your finances for creating a budget, you should gather all financial statements, both in paper and electronic format.
 You may find it helpful to get a copy of your credit report to ensure that you aren’t forgetting any open accounts.
-This way, you can see all your outstanding debt in one place, which you will need to include in your budget.
+This way, you can see all of your outstanding debt in one place, which you will need to include in your budget.

-Essential expenses include categories such as food, clothing, housing, utilities, transportation, health care, taxes, insurance premiums and auto registration.
+Essential expenses are those that you must cover, and include categories such as food, clothing, housing, utilities, transportation, health care, taxes, insurance premiums and auto registration.

-Convert essential expenses that occur on a non-monthly schedule to monthly amounts.
-For example, if your homeowners insurance premium is billed quarterly and your payments are $300, budget $100 per month for that expense.
+It’s helpful to think about your expenses as a monthly average, so consider which expenses may not fall on a monthly schedule.
+For example, if your homeowners insurance premium is billed quarterly and your payments are $300, you may want to budget $100 per month for that expense.

 Anticipate One-Time Expenses